dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 regardless of the underlying messaging transport mechanism and its instrumentation.

 The message creation context is created by the producer and should be propagated to the consumer(s).
-Producer and consumer applications should be instrumented in a way so that the creation context is attached to messages and extracted from messages in a coordinated way.

-Consumer traces cannot be directly correlated to producer traces if the message creation context cannot be attached and propagated with the message.
+Consumer traces cannot be directly correlated to producer traces if the message creation context is not attached and propagated with the message.

 A producer SHOULD attach a message creation context to each message.
 The message creation context SHOULD be attached in such a way that it is